 A complete journal of his racing career would prove exhaustive, but some anecdotal highlights bear repeating.

-One of these was an amazing four day span during the Randwick Easter meeting of 1969 where he rode 15 winners in 29 races.
+One of these was an amazing four day span during the Randwick Easter meeting of 1969 where George Moore rode 15 winners in 29 races.

 Another took place five years earlier when brought home 11 wins at the AJC Spring meeting in 1964, again over a four day span.

 On no less than four separate occasions he rode five winners in one day, a feat he accomplished twice at Randwick Racecourse, all the more remarkable for occurring 12 years apart (1957-1969).

 George Moore will also always be associated with mighty Tulloch, whom he steered to victory 19 times.